Yongle Emperor: Civil war (1399–1402)

 At the start of the war, Zhu Di commanded a force of 100,000 soldiers and only held control over the immediate area surrounding Beiping.
 Despite the Nanjing government's larger number of armies and greater material resources, Zhu Di's soldiers were of higher quality and he possessed a strong Mongol cavalry.
-Most importantly, his military leadership skills were superior to the indecisiveness and lack of coordination displayed by the government's generals.
+His military leadership skills were superior to the indecisiveness and lack of coordination displayed by the government's generals.

-In September 1399, a government army of 130,000 soldiers, led by the experienced veteran general Geng Bingwen, marched towards Zhending, a city located southwest of Beiping, but by the end of the month, they were defeated.
-In response, the court appointed a new commander, Li Jinglong, who then led a new army to besiege Beiping on 12 November.
+In September 1399, a government army of 130,000 soldiers under the command of the veteran general Geng Bingwen marched towards Zhending, a city southwest of Beiping.
+By the end of the month, the army had suffered a decisive defeat.
+The court appointed a new commander, Li Jinglong, who led a new army to besiege Beiping on 12 November.
 Zhu Di, who had been gathering troops in the northeast, swiftly returned and defeated the surprised Li army.
 The soldiers from the south, who were not accustomed to the cold weather, were forced to retreat to Dezhou in Shandong.

-In 1400, Zhu Di's army fought in the southern part of Beiping province and northwestern Shandong, with varying levels of success.
+Zhu Di's army fought in the southern part of Beiping province and northwestern Shandong, with varying levels of success in 1400.
 In the spring, he led a successful attack into Datong, defeating Li Jinglong near Baoding in May and outside Dezhou in June, but due to concerns about potential enemy reinforcements, Zhu Di ended the siege of Jinan in September and retreated to Beiping.
 Li Jinglong's lackluster performance led the government to appoint Sheng Yong as the new commander of the counterinsurgency army.

-In 1401, Zhu Di attempted to weaken the enemy by attacking smaller units, which disrupted the supply of government troops.
+The following year, Zhu Di attempted to weaken the enemy by attacking smaller units, which disrupted the supply of government troops.
 Both sides then focused on breaking through along the Grand Canal.
-In January, Zhu Di suffered a defeat at Dongchang, but in April he was victorious at Jia River.
+Zhu Di suffered a defeat at Dongchang in January, but was victorious at Jia River in April.
 The front continued to move back and forth for the rest of the year.